paulvi/dsa-ecosystem/README.md

-# DeFi Smart Accounts Explained
+# DeFi Smart Accounts Overview
 DeFi Smart Accounts (DSA) are [contract accounts](https://medium.com/@markmuskardin/mastering-the-fundamentals-of-ethereum-for-new-blockchain-devs-part-iii-wallets-keys-and-4cd3175b535b) trustlessly owned by the users, designed to allow developers to build extensible products and business models on top of DeFi with maximum security and composability.

 This guide provides a brief overview of the key entities involved in the system.